International Arrest Warrant

 The primary aim of international arrest warrants is to ensure justice on a global scale by pursuing and detaining individuals accused of committing serious crimes.
 These warrants enable countries and international organisations to coordinate their efforts in combating crime that knows no borders.
 Specifically, such warrants are aimed at preventing criminals from evading justice by hiding in another country, as well as ensuring a fair trial in the country where the crime was committed.
 Moreover, international arrest warrants contribute to strengthening cooperation between states in the field of law enforcement and the fight against transnational crime.

-What is a European Arrest Warrant (EAW)?
+European Arrest Warrant (EAW)

 The European Arrest Warrant (EAW) is a form of international arrest warrant that operates within the European Union.
 The EAW was introduced by the Council Framework Decision of the EU on 13 June 2002 and is designed to simplify and speed up the extradition process between EU member states.
 The key difference between the EAW and other international arrest warrants is that it operates on the principle of mutual recognition of judicial decisions, which significantly reduces bureaucratic procedures and time expenditure.
 A warrant can be issued for individuals accused of committing crimes that carry a penalty of imprisonment for a term of not less than one year, or for individuals who have already been sentenced and are required to serve a sentence.